 It only took one sheet of the square labels that we already had to knock them out, and then we just peeled them off and stuck each one on the back of a bag to hold it closed.

-So for anyone who’d like to adapt that little label of ours for some last minute V-day making (which can be customized with your child’s name, etc) you’ll just need to from Font Squirrel (it’s free) and then download our label here and use Photoshop to edit it.
-Ours is sized to fit Avery 288 labels, and you can download a printing template for them from the Avery website.
+So for anyone who’d like to adapt that little label of ours for some last minute V-day making (which can be customized with your child’s name, etc) you’ll just need to grab this font from Font Squirrel (it’s free) and then download our label here and use Photoshop to edit it.
+Ours is sized to fit Avery 288 labels, and you can download a printing template for them right here from the Avery website.
 Of course you can also just hand-write stickers or print your own designs if you don’t have Photoshop or the same labels that we used.

 Oh and here’s how they looked all assembled.
 Cute, huh?
 Clara can’t wait to hand deliver them to all of her friends.
 And she made sure there was one that she got to keep too.
 Haha.
 What can I say, the girl likes crayons…

 Now onto the second important issue: how hilarious Hey Girl memes can be.
 So without further ado, I give you… mah man:

 And because I couldn’t stop at just one…